-It seems the food waste dilemma has signs of a shift is the right direction, as it has been reported that during Lockdown, a third less food was wasted [source: lovefoodhatewaste] it seems the slower pace of life we have experienced during the majority of 2020 now has seen a slight positive, if any positives are to come of this pandemic.
+It seems the food waste dilemma has signs of a shift in the right direction, reports suggest that during Lockdown, a third less food was wasted [source: lovefoodhatewaste] it seems the slower pace of life we have experienced during the majority of 2020 now has seen a slight positive if any positives are to come of this pandemic.
 It simply goes to show that pausing for a couple of seconds to consider the food we have to use, can result in a lot of good.

 In comparison, statistics show that the number of adults in the UK who can’t afford to buy themselves food has doubled in the past 15 years.
 It’s yet another reminder of the unfair gap (that is only increasing) between the rich and poor.

 The solution can be found in a number of ways.
-From better planning from us, the individual, eating the freshest foods in our fridges first – this knows as a ‘first in first out’ rule, freezing more meals to prolong the amount of time you have to eat it.
-As well as being more considerate of what you are adding to your trolley in the supermarket, asking yourself will you actually end up eating it or will it ultimately be wasted.
+From better planning and eating the freshest foods in our fridges first.
+This is known as a ‘first in first out rule.
+Freezing more meals to prolong the amount of time you have to eat it.
+As well as being more considerate of what you are adding to your trolley in the supermarket.
+Asking yourself will you actually end up eating it or will it ultimately be wasted?

 “At a time of growing food insecurity, no edible surplus food should ever go that far downstream” – [The Grocer 2020]